ocaml/dune/doc/usage.rst

 -  ``/home/me/code/myproject/src/dune-workspace``

 The first entry to match in this list will determine the root.
-In practice this means that if you nest your workspaces, Jbuilder will always use the outermost one.
+In practice this means that if you nest your workspaces, dune will always use the outermost one.

 In addition to determining the root, ``dune`` will read this file as